-Course Code Course Title Pts 07 P/C/R/RP/EQ

-GEOL 113 Environmental Geohazards 18 S2
+Course Code Course Title Pts 08 P/C/R/RP/EQ GEOL 113 Environmental Geohazards 18 S2

-GEOL 114 Geoarchaeology: Peopling the Pacific 18 S1 R: PACS 101 EQ: PACS 101

 German

 Students intending to complete their BA by majoring in German must be credited with courses in German with a total value of at least 136 points, with at least 100 points at 200-level or above, including at least one non-language paper, and at least 56 points in GRMN at 300-level, including GRMN 310.
 Students intending to complete a BA in German are strongly advised to take either GRMN 113 or GRMN 213.